AxtMueller/Windows-Batch-Deployment/README.md

 4. Source code (WBD & Client Installer): The services of the previous entry, and an installer that can install WBD client without triggering Windows Defender security warnings.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Client Version: 20230213
+### Client Version: 20260106
-New feature: Process operations.
-New feature: Disk operations.
+Bug fix: Self protection does not work on the latest Windows.
-### Server Version: 20230213
+### Server Version: 20260106
-Functions of process and disk operations.
+Bug fix: String buffer overflow.